apeisa/Fredi/README.md

 echo $fredi->renderScript();
 ```

-Good place to add above line is inside your <head></head>.
+Good place to add above line is inside your head-tags.
 Body is fine too, but it
 should be loaded before the first edit link you want to provide.
 There isn't any 3rd
 party code dependencies, so it doesn't matter if you have loaded any other scripts or
 not.